yaoweibin/nginx_tcp_proxy_module/doc/README.txt

     This directive enables the verification of the client identity.
     Parameter 'optional' checks the client identity using its certificate in case it was made available to the server.
-(Was 'ask' before 0.8.7 and 0.7.63)

    ssl_verify_depth
     syntax: *ssl_verify_depth number*